betcorg/openai-agents/README.md

+# Important
+This repository was created for learning purposes only and should not be used in production environments.

+---
 # OpenAI-Agents

 A TypeScript library that extends the functionality of the official OpenAI SDK, enabling enhanced chat completions and tool integrations.